arskom/spyne/doc/source/manual/01_highlevel.rst

 throughout Spyne would be very useful:

 * **User Methods** or **User Code**:
-    User methods are the code that you wrote and decided to use spyne to expose to the outside world.
+    User methods are the code that you wrote and decided to use Spyne to expose to the outside world.

 * **Decorators**: